dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Randall:**
-yeah I actually it was Corey's it figured out the resolution I don't know if anybody ever figured out the root cause but it was simply an upgrade
+yes I actually it was Corey's
+it figured out the resolution I don't know if anybody ever figured out the root cause but it was simply an upgrade